 Posterior Heel Spur

-Posterior heel spur is the growth of bone on the achilles tendon at the heel of the foot.
-This can cause symptoms of pain at the back of your heel in the morning or when standing up after you sit.
+Posterior heel spur refers to the growth of bone on the Achilles tendon at the back of the heel.
+This condition can cause pain in the morning or after prolonged periods of sitting, particularly when standing up.